Publication Date: August 25, 2017

 Privacy

 Drugwatch is dedicated to protecting visitors’ privacy.
-In order to use Drugwatch’s services, visitors voluntarily provide the information requested on the site such as name, address, telephone number and email address.
+Visitors may voluntarily provide information requested on the site such as name, address, telephone number and email address.
 This information is only used to provide visitors with the service they requested, such as a free case review.

 Although Drugwatch may use a visitor’s email address to send news or information about Drugwatch services, the site will not share any personal information with a third party unless the visitor authorizes it.
 For more detailed information, please review Drugwatch’s privacy policy.